 Such a transition could look something like this, ideally shorter than all my babbling here;

-At this point, I would like to take the liberty of objecting to an answer in the form of a standard letter from the drawer that is quite obviously not applicable or not applicable in parts and/or not applicable in other ways.
-Not because I want to tease.
-Well, not just.
+At this point, I would like to take the liberty of contradicting an answer in the form of a standard letter from the drawer that is quite obviously inapplicable or partially inapplicable and/or otherwise inapplicable.
+Not because I want to take offence.
+Well, not only.
 I'm sure you remember what I said about your interlocutors on the other side.
-They are only human beings too.
-And what is man by nature?
+They're just people too.
+And what are humans by nature?
 That's right, lazy.
-Whereby I prefer the term "efficient".
-Of course, if there is the possibility, he will first reject everything with a standard letter.
-So let's take that option away from him right away.
-After all, not everyone can be like me.
-The likelihood that you will come across someone as messed up as I am, who spends Sundays and public holidays explaining sample letters of an opposition procedure, is probably close to zero.
+Although I prefer the term „efficient“.
+Of course, if given the opportunity, he will initially reject everything with a standard letter.
+So let's take this option away from him right away.
+Not everyone can be like me.
+The likelihood that you'll get someone as messed up as I am, who spends Sundays and public holidays explaining sample letters of objection, is probably close to zero.

 In practice, it could look something like this:

-Apropos, I also have a "blanket statement" from the drawer today.
+Speaking of which, I also have a „sweeping statement“ from the drawer today.

 This post will be revised soon.
 I just need to sleep because the MDK is coming in eight hours and my face hurts from the mask.